kdubasov/react-tours/README.md

 ## Features 💫:

-- Easy to install in any application (installation time up to 10 minutes)
+- Easy to install in any application (installation time up to 10 minutes);
-- Full customization
+- Full customization;
-- Light/dark mode support out of the box
+- Light/dark mode support out of the box;
-- Adaptable to all screen sizes
+- Adaptable to all screen sizes;
-- Keyboard control support
+- Keyboard control support;
-- Animations and smoothness out of the box
+- Animations and smoothness out of the box;
+- Can be connected to any components.
+Also, modal windows with closing on the mousedown event will work, since this event has a stopPropagation listener;

 ## The gist 👩‍💻: